Blog

 • Organise and manage technical, stage management and workshop functions

-• Agreeing projects and financial backers
+• Agree and secure financial backers

-• Agreeing production timelines
+• Agree and set production timelines

 • Setting ticket prices and influencing the marketing strategy